BogdanAlinTudorache/KeystrokeDynamics/README.md

 Hi!

 This directory is used to host the source code that builds 3 ML models in order to predict an user based on keystrokes.

-Please note that all necessary libraries are in the requirements.txt file, you can do that using pip/pip3 command:
+Please note that all necessary libraries are in the ```requirements.txt``` file.

+You can install them using pip/pip3 command:
 `pip3 install -r requirements.txt`

 # Training the models